zookz/cordova-plugin-health/README.md

 #### iOS quirks

-- In iOS, when storing an activity, you can also specify calories (active, in kcal) and distance (walked or run, in meters).
+- When storing an activity, you can also specify calories (active, in kcal) and distance (walked or run, in meters).
 For example: `dataType: 'activity', value: 'walking', calories: 20, distance: 520`.
 Be aware, though, that you need permission to write calories and distance first, or the call will fail.
 - In iOS you cannot store the total calories, you need to specify either basal or active.
 If you use total calories, the active ones will be stored.
 - In iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field `cycling: true`.
+- The blood glucose meal information can be stored as 'before_meal' and 'after_meal', but these two can't be used in Android apps.

 #### Android quirks